GAP-CLoSR/GAP-CLoSR-Tools-DOWNLOAD/README.md

 Circuitscape: http://www.circuitscape.org/home McRae, B.H., B.G.
 Dickson, T.H.
 Keitt, and V.B.
 Shah.
 2008.
 Using circuit theory to model connectivity in ecology and conservation.
 Ecology 10: 2712-2724.

-The graphical user interface was developed by Michael Lacey in association with Alex Lechner.
+The graphical user interface was developed by Michael Lacey.

 We also wish to acknowledge the contribution of the numerous people who have made this tool possible through their input.